acodeninja/pico-up-and-running/README.md

-build   minify and attempt to compile pico application to bytecodes init    initialise a python pico project in the current directory push    push local application code to a connected pico wipe    remove all files from a connected pico
+build   minify and attempt to compile pico application to bytecodes init    initialise a python pico project in the current directory image   prepare an image for use with the pico push    push local application code to a connected pico wipe    remove all files from a connected pico version show the version of pico-up
 ```

 ### `init`

-The init command will create the following directory structure
+The init command will create the following directory structure.

 ```
 .
 ├── app
 │   └── __init__.py
 ├── .gitignore
-|-- .pico-up.ini
+├── .pico-up.ini
 ├── main.py
 ├── README.md
 └── settings.py